TonAlmeida/Risoflora_e-commerce/README.md

 ## About the Project

 Risoflora is an e-commerce site developed to provide a simple and intuitive experience for customers looking for quality natural products.
-The site features product listings, filtering, shopping cart, and integrated payment system.
+The site features product listings, filtering, shopping cart.

 ---